 Think about it this way.
 When you wash with a drying soap, it pulls all the water out of the skin and creates dead, dry skin cell buildup.
 To compensate for the moisture you just removed, your moisturizer now has to repair the dehydrated cells caused by cleansing.
 This is not efficient at all!
 Every skincare product that you use should offer something additional and beneficial, not remove what’s meant to be there in the first place.

-Through the years, I’ve experimented with bar soaps on my own skin.
+Through the years, I have experimented with bar soaps on my own skin, just as research.
 I often do this when I travel to France to visit family since the French are known for their beautiful soaps.
 There is something about a French soap that seems so luxurious and wonderful.
 However, every single time I have used one, my skin feels tight and looks dehydrated.
 I can absolutely feel the tightness immediately, which I never experience with a gel or lotion cleanser formula that has a proper pH range of 4-7.
+It’s the nature of how bar soaps are made that make them drying to the skin—regardless of how gentle some of them may claim to be.

 What’s the best way to wash your face?

-When choosing a foaming formula or other soap alternatives, you should always look for ‘sulfate-free’ on a cleanser label like these ones.
+When choosing a foaming formula or other soap alternatives, you should always look for ‘sulfate-free’ on a cleanser.
 This implies that the formula does not contain sulfate-based ingredients, which are drying surfactants.
 This should ensure that the cleanser is both gentle and safe.

 What if you use a bar of soap and you don’t feel like it dries out your skin?